vorachaitya/BlockChain/README.md

 > - Current state of all smart contracts.
 > - History of both transactions and smart contract.

-**Decentralized Applications: Dapps**
+#### Decentralized Applications: Dapps

 Those applications which run in decentralized manner in the form of P2P network are known as decentralized applications.Dapps are made using smart contract+front end.Smart contract work as backend.

 ![Decentralised_apps](https://user-images.githubusercontent.com/90527884/212640074-5761600f-dce7-49ab-ae91-6cbc2802e211.jpg)

+#### Ethereum Virtual Machine(EVM)

-**Ethereum Virtual Machine(EVM):** Whenever we run a decentralised application,it doesn't run directly on our computer instead it runs on EVM.This EVM doesn't have access to our computer and thus cannot steal any data from our computer.Thus,our system is protected from attack of virus and hackers.
+Whenever we run a decentralised application,it doesn't run directly on our computer instead it runs on EVM.This EVM doesn't have access to our computer and thus cannot steal any data from our computer.Thus,our system is protected from attack of virus and hackers.

-**Ethereum Gas**
+#### Ethereum Gas

 If we want to run some smart contract/transaction on our Ethereum Blockchain,then ethereum gas is required.Any transaction that modifies the blockchain costs gas.The user that generated the transaction pays for the gas.Community has already assigned gas values to perform operation.Each different operation has it's own assigned gas value.Example: